sergiy79/codecombat/Dev-Setup:-Vagrant.md

 First, hit `Ctrl-C` in each of the two command windows to stop Brunch and the dev server.
 Then, run `vagrant halt` in either window.
 This will stop the virtual machine but keep it available for future use.
 To start the VM again, just run `vagrant up`.

 ## Updating the MongoDB database

+** NOTE ** This section refers to features that are not yet merged into the master branch.

 The first time `vagrant up` is run, it runs a provisioning script that installs dependencies.
 This script then runs `fillMongo.sh`, which downloads the latest [database dump](http://analytics.codecombat.com:8080/dump.tar.gz) and installs it into MongoDB.